PaddlePaddle/Parakeet/docs/src/advanced_usage.md

     assert third == {'third_begin': 3, 'third_end': 4}
 ```

 In this way, when we write  modular components, we can directly call `report`.
-The caller will decide where to report as long as the it's ready for `OBSERVATION`, then it opens a `scope` and calls the component within this `scope`.
+The caller will decide where to report as long as it's ready for `OBSERVATION`, then it opens a `scope` and calls the component within this `scope`.

  The `Trainer` in Parakeet report the information in this way.
 ```python